BYRIO/krita-webdoc-zh/reference_manual/main_menu/edit_menu.rst

     Paste
         Pastes the copied buffer into the image as a new layer. :kbd:`Ctrl + V`

+    Paste at Cursor
+        Same as :term:`paste`, but aligns the image to the cursor.

     Paste into new image
         Pastes the copied buffer into a new image.